Even if it’s not an Olympics year, the Olympics can be a great classroom theme.

 - Work on visual intelligence and reading charts with the Olympics schedule.
 Divide students into teams and have each team develop questions about the schedule such as, “Which is earlier, the medal events for the Modern Triathlon or the medal events for road cycling?”
 Swap questions (have each team keep their own answers!) and see which team can find the most correct answers in 15 minutes.

 The Olympics were first recorded in 776 BC, when they consisted of just one race, and continued until 393 AD when they were abolished.
 The modern Olympic Games began in 1896.
-Add these dates to the classroom timeline as well.
-Determine which is older: London or the Olympics.
+Add these dates to the classroom timeline.

 Create your own classroom Olympic games!
-There are 36 sports with their own icons on the 2012 Sports page.
-Choose some and replace them with classroom-suitable activities for your competition.
+See the sports icons from the 1960s through 2018 on the winter sports pictograms page and the summer sports pictograms page.
+Choose some and change them up with classroom-suitable activities for your competition.
 Make teams and keep track of scores throughout your Classroom Olympics.
 In each competition, let one team serve as judges; rotate so each team gets a chance to judge.
 Let students be creative about substitutions.
 Here are our ideas:

 - Archery: On-Target Adjectives Provide 10 simple sentences (“The boy sat at the desk,” “The girls have a dog”) in a Pocket Chart.
 Students add appropriate adjectives.
 Judge on the basis of the number of adjectives, the appropriateness and creativity of the choices, and the naturalness of the resulting sentences.